QR3.7.1 The Curious Case of Quantum Spin

 Before the photon hits a screen, its wave function exists at points A or B with some probability but after, it is entirely at point A say not at B. The moment A knows it is the photon, then B knows it isn’t.
 Now suppose the screen is moved further away, eventually A and B could be in different galaxies, so how can the collapse happen instantly?
 That two events anywhere in the universe are instantly correlated faster than light contradicts special relativity.

-Physical waves can’t collapse instantly, so how do quantum waves do this?
-It is now proposed that they are processing waves that restart when a network point reboots, where a reboot:
+Physical waves can’t collapse instantly so how do quantum waves do this?
+They can if they are processing waves that restart when a network point overloads and reboots.
+In computing, a reboot:

 1. Is irreversible.
-A reboot can’t be reversed.
+A reboot can’t be undone because all prior processing is lost.

 2. Conserves processing.
-The processing before and after a reboot is the same.
+The amount of processing before and after a reboot is the same.

 3. Allows change.
-A reboot can re-allocate the processing involved in new ways.
+A reboot can allocate the processing involved in new ways.

-Quantum collapse is then the photon process restarting at a point.
-A photon arrives at a screen as a wave of instances spread over many points, but only one can restart it.
-When this occurs, the server restarts at a point, leaving other instances with no support, so they disappear instantly, as quantum theory says.
-Quantum collapse is the inevitable disbanding of child instances when their parent server restarts.
+Quantum collapse is then a processing wave restarting at a point.
+The photon arrives at a screen as many instances spread over many points, but only one of them can restart it.
+When this happens, the other instances have no server support, so they disappear instantly, as quantum theory says.
+Quantum collapse is the inevitable disbanding of child instances when their parent server support ceases.
 The quantum wave collapses instantly, as if it never was, because instances have no substance.

-Why then doesn’t the point that rebooted overload again when the photon restarts?
-The pass-it-on protocol (2.4.4) avoids this, as the point passes on the photon before it does anything else, so the photon that caused the overload just starts spreading again.
+Why then doesn’t the reboot point overload again when a photon restarts?
+The pass-it-on protocol (2.4.4) avoids this, as the point passes on its processing before doing anything else, so the photon that caused the overload just starts to spread again.

-To recap, a photon arriving at a screen isn’t a lonely particle heading for a predictable hit point, but a wave of instances spread over many points, any of which can restart the photon.
-When a screen blocks this wave, where it restarts depends on what its server is doing at the time, which to us is random.
-Many points may request a server restart but only one can succeed, because one photon has one server.
-The first point to successfully restart the photon processing wave is where it hits the screen.
+To recap, a photon arriving at a screen isn’t a lonely particle heading for a single hit point, but a wave of many instances, any of which can restart the photon.
+When a screen blocks this wave, the restart point depends on what its server is doing at the time, which to us is random.
+Many points may request a restart, but only one can succeed, so the first point to do so is where the photon hits the screen.

-Physical realism sees a world of particles that mostly persist but quantum realism sees a world of events generated by quantum processes.
-These processes aren’t fanciful, as real equations describe them and they predict physical events.
-The evidence supports quantum theory not materialism, so if the quantum world is real, our view of the world has to change.
+Materialism sees a world of things that persist but quantum realism sees a world of quantum events that don’t.
+Yet these events aren’t fanciful, because the equations describing them predict physical events.
+The evidence supports quantum theory, not materialism, so a new world view is needed.

-For example, when electrons collide and bounce apart, it looks like the same particles left as went in, but quantum theory tells a different story.
-It says that the quantum waves entering the collision restarted, so the electrons that went in aren’t the same as those that came out, but actually brand-new creations, just off the quantum press.
-According to quantum theory, physical events annihilate and recreate entities so what persists is what generates them, not some matter substance.
-We know that movies don’t exist between their frames, but not that the physical world is similarly empty.
+For example, when electrons collide and bounce apart, we see the same particles leaving as went in, but quantum theory tells another story.
+If the quantum waves entering the collision restarted, the electrons that went in aren’t those that came out, but actually brand-new creations, fresh off the quantum press.
+Quantum theory implies that physical events annihilate and recreate entities, so there is no need to assume some matter substance.
+Physics suggests that we live in a world of events, not things.

 Next